Farm Business Support - $20,000 instant asset write-off

 - insurance recoveries.

-Primary producers, given their highly variable income streams and remote location, can use these mechanisms to lessen their tax burden.
+Primary producers, given their highly variable income streams and remote locations, can use these mechanisms to lessen their tax burden.
 These include:

-These relate to expenses that directly facilitate earning income and reduces assessable income.
+These relate to expenses that directly facilitate earning income and reduce assessable income.
 These include:

 - Farm Management Deposits Scheme

 - accelerated depreciation for water and fodder infrastructure and fencing